Time Finance plc Statement of Compliance with the QCA Corporate Governance Code

 Principle 5: Maintaining the Board as a well-functioning, balanced team led by the Chair

-The Board currently comprises the Non-Executive Chairman, two Executive Directors and two Non-Executive Directors (including a Senior Independent Non-Executive Director).
+The Board currently comprises the Non-Executive Chair, two Executive Directors and two Non-Executive Directors (including a Senior Independent Non-Executive Director).

 The Board is satisfied that it has a suitable balance between independence on the one hand, and knowledge of the Group and industry sector on the other, to enable it to discharge its duties and responsibilities effectively.
 All Directors are encouraged to use their independent judgement and to challenge all matters, whether strategic or operational.

-During the year 10 scheduled Board meetings took place.
-Directors had a 100% attendance record.
+During the last year 10 scheduled Board meetings took place.
+All Directors had a 100% attendance record aside from one who had a 90% attendance record.

 Key activities of the Board this year included:

-- Management of the impact on and risks to the Group of Covid-19
+- Continued management of the impact on and risks to the Group of Covid-19

 - Consideration of the strategic plan